timhay68/secure-aws-config-client-simple/README.md

 as well as injection of the credentials into the Datasource and Liquibase Spring beans:
 * [Secure AWS Config Client - Complete](https://github.com/timhay68/secure-aws-config-client)

+## Before you start...
+You should be comfortable with the following tasks:
+* Java application development using Spring
+* Using AWS Parameter Store to create and manage parameters.
+* Using AWS Secrets Manager to create and manage secrets.
+* Using AWS IAM to create users, credentials, groups and policies
+* Using AWS Elastic Beanstalk to create a stack to which the sample can be deployed

 ## Spring Profiles
 This project uses a combination of profiles to:
 1. Determine where the credentials are stored.